marmelab/react-admin/useListContext.md

     // Data
     data, // Array of the list records, e.g. [{ id: 123, title: 'hello world' }, { ... }
     total, // Total number of results for the current filters, excluding pagination.
 Useful to build the pagination controls, e.g. 23
-    isPending, // Boolean, true until the data is available isFetching, // Boolean, true while the data is being fetched, false once the data is fetched isLoading, // Boolean, true until the data is fetched for the first time
+    meta, // Additional information about the list, like facets & statistics isPending, // Boolean, true until the data is available isFetching, // Boolean, true while the data is being fetched, false once the data is fetched isLoading, // Boolean, true until the data is fetched for the first time